naishukui/SetDesign/R/README.md

 # What is SetDesign?

-SKATmultiallele was designed for power calculation of Sequece Kernal Association Test (SKAT) when there are multi-allele positions exist.
+SetDesign was designed for power calculation of Sequece Kernal Association Test (SKAT) when there are multi-allele positions exist.
 Users can specify the number of subjects, SNPs and the minor allele frequency, significance level and effect size of both alternative